ShuangXin/hello/README.md

 # hello
 try first
-A freshman in data mining.
+A freshman in data mining and machine learning.